 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Use of implementation-provided functionality to automatically check array element accesses and prevent out-of-bounds accesses.
+Use implementation-provided functionality to automatically check array element accesses and prevent out-of-bounds accesses.

-Use of static analysis to verify that all array accesses are within the permitted bounds.
+Use static analysis to verify that all array accesses are within the permitted bounds.
 Such analysis may require that source code contain certain kinds of information, such as, that the bounds of all declared arrays be explicitly specified, or that pre- and post-conditions be specified.

 Perform sanity checks on all calculated expressions used as an array index or for pointer arithmetic.